Solutions

 “Customer Data” means all electronic data, content, or information submitted by Portal Users to Impartner in connection with Impartner’s provision of the Licensed Services or Support Services.

-“DPA” means the data processing addendum available at https://impartner.com/data-processing-addendum/, and is incorporated into the Agreement by reference herein.
+“DPA” means the data processing addendum attached hereto as Appendix A, and is incorporated into the Agreement by reference herein.

 “Documentation” means product descriptions found at https://impartner.com/packages-prm/, which may be updated from time to time by Impartner in its sole discretion.
 For clarity, as a SaaS provider with standard offerings, the Documentation is intended solely to provide objective criteria for the Parties to agree in advance what constitutes adequate delivery of the Licensed Services.
 Impartner’s products and services may change over time as Impartner improves its products and services, and the Documentation is not intended to restrict Impartner from so improving its Licensed Services.